Naveen Patnaik expecting Prime Minister Narendra Modi to return in 2024? Note alludes to this | Bhubaneswar News - ExBulletin

 Naveen Patnaik expecting Prime Minister Narendra Modi to return in 2024?
 Note alludes to this | Bhubaneswar News

-“I hope that with your cooperation and support, within three to four years, this airport will be ready and the Honorable Prime Minister will come to Shreekhetra to inaugurate Puri International Airport,” he said. added. naveen said at an event where Modi practically dropped the Puri-Howrah Vande Bharat.
+“I hope that with your cooperation and support, within three to four years, this airport will be ready and the Honorable Prime Minister will come to Shreekhetra to inaugurate Puri International Airport,” he said. added. naveen said at an event where Modi has practically abandoned the Puri-Howrah Vande Bharat.

 01:02